Are you a leaper or a planner?

 Finding Your Business Sweet Spot

-When you are starting or building your small business, it’s easy to get overwhelmed by all the talk of niches and USPs.
+When you are starting or building your small business, it’s easy to get overwhelmed by all the talk of niches and unique selling propositions (USPs).
 You read everything written on niches, run numbers faster than Usain Bolt and research what your potential competitors offer.

 You then head to the freezer and binge eat chocolate chip ice-cream until the brain freeze overtakes your brain explosion from all the “stuff” that you have no idea how to make head or tail of.